nleaf/nleaf.github.io/_resources/2016-07-22-omnyx-case-study.md

     headline: The Solution
     description: Omnyx is growing in size, scope, reach and revenue, which requires more compute capacity.
-Expedient allows Omnyx to scale its infrastructure without missing a beat, allowing it to meet the needs of the pathologists using its software and products.
+Expedient allows Omnyx to scale its infrastructure without missing a beat, enabling it to meet the needs of the pathologists using its software and products.
   heading: ''
   subheading: ''